 If you have diabetes, a health care provider may work with you to determine the right amount of carbs you should eat per day based on your body composition and activity level.
 If you're trying to limit your carb intake, you might need to eat bread and potatoes in small amounts, or you may choose to avoid them completely.
 Just one slice of bread gives you about 50 grams of carbohydrates, and the American Diabetes Association recommends eating no more than 45 to 60 grams of carbs at one meal, unless otherwise directed by your health care provider.

 The Glycemic Index

 The glycemic index is a scale that indicates how quickly a food raises your glucose levels.
-Potatoes and white bread are high on the glycemic index, which means that if you’re diabetic you need to limit your intake of them and combine them with foods that have a low GI to balance them out.
-Stone-ground whole-wheat bread and pumpernickel bread are actually low on the glycemic index, so you don’t need to eliminate bread completely as a diabetic.
+Potatoes and white bread are high on the glycemic index, which means that if you have diabetes you need to limit your intake of them and combine them with foods that have a low GI to balance them out.
+Stone-ground whole-wheat bread and pumpernickel bread are actually low on the glycemic index, so you don't need to eliminate bread completely.

 Calories in Bread and Potatoes

 If you want to lose weight, you need to burn more calories than you consume.
 This doesn't mean you can't eat bread and potatoes, as long as you're counting your calories.
 Excluding these from your diet and replacing them with lower-calorie options could help you create a calorie deficit, however.
 Both white and wheat bread contain about 75 calories per slice.
 A plain baked potato with its skin contains about 160 calories.
 Ultimately, calories matter more than carbs when it comes to dieting for weight loss.